pharlias/subgraph/README.md

 ![Ponder Logo](./public/logo-ponder.png)

 ## 🚀 Overview
 This project is a **Ponder Event Listener** setup that listens to on-chain events from various smart contracts on the **Pharos Devnet**.
-It records events like **DomainRegistered, DomainRenewed, and RegistrationFeeChanged** into a structured database.
+It records events like **DomainRegistered, DomainRenewed, DomainTransferred, and FundsWithdrawn** into a structured database.

 ## 📌 Features
 - Listens to multiple smart contracts.
 - Stores events efficiently using a single **handleEvent** function.
-- Supports **DomainRegistered, DomainRenewed, and RegistrationFeeChanged**.
+- Supports **DomainRegistered, DomainRenewed, DomainTransferred, and FundsWithdrawn**.
 - Uses **Ponder** for indexing and event tracking.

 ## 📂 Project Structure